neoforged/.github/primers/26.1/index.md

         - `sky` -> `LightCoordsUtil#sky`
     - `RandomSource#createNewThreadLocalInstance` -> `createThreadLocalInstance`
         - Now has an overload to specify the seed
+    - `Util#copyAndAdd` now has an overload that takes in a varargs of elements
 - `net.minecraft.util.thread`
     - `BlockableEventLoop` now takes in a `boolean` of whether to propogate crashes, usually to throw a delayed crash
     - `ReentrantBlockableEventLoop` now takes in a `boolean` of whether to propogate crashes, usually to throw a delayed crash
 - `net.minecraft.world.InteractionResult$ItemContext#NONE`, `DEFAULT` are now final
+- `net.minecraft.world.attribute`
+    - `AttributeType` now takes in a `ToFloatFunction` for use in a number provider
+        - `ofInterpolated` now takes in a `ToFloatFunction`
+    - `EnvironmentAttributeReader#getValue` now has an overload that takes in the `LootContext`
 - `net.minecraft.world.entity`
     - `Avatar` is now abstract
     - `Entity`